udacitydrl/continuous-control/REPORT.md

 To meet the requirement, the Deep Deterministic Policy Gradient algorithm (DDPG) [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) is implemented.
 The model successfully solves the environment after 117 episodes.

+## Brief overview of DDPG algorithm
+DDPG is an algorithm which cocurrently learns an action and Q-value and consists of an actor and a critic network.
+* The actor learns to predict an action given a state.
+* The critic learns to estimate Q-values given a state and an action.
+In addition, DDPG uses experience replay and Ornstein–Uhlenbeck process.
+* experience replay is used to randomly sample batches to reduce the correlation of experiences in training.
+* Ornstein–Uhlenbeck process generates Gaussian noise to explore the action space.

 ## The Model

 The model is implemented using torch framework and python 3.
 The actor of DDPG consists of an input, an output and a number